daog1/sol-mcp/README.md

 4. `get_transaction_with_inner_instructions`: Retrieve a Solana transaction and recursively parse all inner instructions (CPIs).
 Returns a hierarchical view of instruction execution with optional filtering by specific program IDs.
 5. `get_program_subcalls`: Analyze all subcalls from specified programs in a transaction.
 Processes both top-level instructions from message.compiledInstructions and nested calls from tx.meta?.innerInstructions.
 6. `get_account_data_with_parsing`: Retrieve Solana account information and parse it based on the account owner.
 Automatically detects account type and provides program-specific analysis for different Solana programs.
+7. `get_account_data_with_name_parsing`: Retrieve Solana account information and parse it based on a specific account name.
+Allows parsing account data using a specified account type from the program's IDL.
+8. `get_account_node_names_by_program`: Get a list of account node names for a given program ID.
+Returns the names and types of accounts defined in the program's IDL.

 ## Usage